robertdebock/terraform-aws-vault/examples/README.md

 Simply add your scenario on `.github/workflows/terraform.yml` under: `jobs.terraform.strategy.matrix.config`.

 Some scenarios are difficult to test in CI, because extra resources have to be created.
 For example:
-- `myvpc` required resources described in `examples/myvpc/network`.
-- `mysubnet` required resources described in `examples/myvpc/network`.
+- `mysubnet` required resources described in `examples/mysubnet/network`.